 Following the committee reports, the mayor calls for unfinished business.
-He may say: "Unfinished business is now in order," or "Is there any unfinished business?"
+They may say: "Unfinished business is now in order," or "Is there any unfinished business?"

-Unfinished business consists of all business which was pending and undisposed of at the last meeting, as well as any matters which may have been postponed to this particular meeting.
+Unfinished business consists of all business that was pending and undisposed of at the last meeting, as well as any matters that may have been postponed to this particular meeting.